Disclosure: I received this product free through the Homeschool Review Crew.

 Learn More

-If you are the type that likes visual examples of things, find video demonstrations of The Reading Game online
+If you are the type that likes visual examples of things, find video demonstrations of The Reading Game online.

-confidence in reading through The Reading Game, click on over to the Homeschool Review Crew to find video, social media, and blog review from 25 families.
+If you would like to see how other beginning or struggling readers have been enjoying some gameschooling and having chance to build confidence in reading through The Reading Game, click on over to the Homeschool Review Crew to find video, social media, and blog review from 25 families.

 Finally, you can find The Reading Game on social media at